WVURAIL/dspira/pages/newpost.md

 ```

 - Add YouTube link:

-Add an embedded window of the youtube video to the page by simply pasting the YouTube link on the markdown page on its own.
+Paste a YouTube link on its own line in the Markdown page.
+This creates an embedded video window.
 Please add a couple of lines describing the contents of the video at minimum.

 ```
 https://www.youtube.com/watch?v=jS5fTzMP_mg